P3KI/ad-user-sync/README.md

 ## Exporting
 First create a config file.
-Run `user_sync.exe export --help` to see what parameters are supported.
+Run `user-sync.exe export --help` to see what parameters are supported.

 ### Export Users to file
 To export users just run:
 ```
-user_sync.exe export
+user-sync.exe export
 ```
 By default, the config is read from `export-config.json`, but a different filename can be specified with the `--config CONFIG_FILE` option.

 ## Importing users ##
 First create a config file.
-Run `user_sync.exe import --help` to see what parameters are supported.
+Run `user-sync.exe import --help` to see what parameters are supported.
 The Active Directory path specified using `managed_user_path` in the configuration must also be created manually before first use.

 Import mode creates new active directory users or updates the attributes of previously create ones to match the data found